Audio Version [click the globe to change language]

 Another great tool you can use, although it’s not strictly a keyword research tool per se, is Google Trends.
 This can help you determine whether the topic you’re researching is trending upwards or downwards.

-G Trends is a great tool to use in many research scenarios, and it’s pretty addictive too, so watch out for that.
+Google Trends is a great tool to use in many research scenarios, and it’s pretty addictive too, so watch out for that.

-Keyword and Topic Research Using Google Trends
+Keyword and topic research using Google Trends

 OK, at this point you know: